Using Technology and e-Disclosure

 Case analysis and platform capabilities

-- What types of keywords might be required to limit the scope of review?
+- What types of keywords or date ranges might be required to limit the scope of review?

-- What kinds of analytical tools are anticipated; for example, will optical character recognition and de-duplication suffice, or will more advanced features, such as email threading and predictive coding, be required?
+- What kinds of analytical tools are anticipated; for example, will optical character recognition and de-duplication suffice, or will more advanced features, such as email threading and TAR, be required?

 - Do the procedural rules of the case require that documents be produced in a certain format or any other specifications regarding production?